-§ 1245.030.
+§ 1245.020.
 Consent or court order required in certain cases

-1245.030.
-In any case in which the entry and activities mentioned in Section 1245.010 will subject the person having the power of eminent domain to liability under Section 1245.020, before making such entry and undertaking such activities, the person shall secure:
+1245.020.
+In any case in which the entry and activities mentioned in Section 1245.010 will subject the person having the power of eminent domain to liability under Section 1245.060, before making such entry and undertaking such activities, the person shall secure:

-(a) The written consent of the owner to enter upon his property and to undertake such activities; or

-(b) An order for entry from the superior court in accordance with Section 1245.040.
+- (a) The written consent of the owner to enter upon his property and to undertake such activities; or - (b) An order for entry from the superior court in accordance with Section 1245.030.

 Comment.
-Except as noted in the Comment to Section 1245.070, Sections 1245.030-1245.070 continue without substantive change the provisions of former Section 1242.5.
+Section 1245.020 continues without substantive change the provisions of subdivision (a) of former Section 1242.5.